Scrungip/FNaFBAP/worlds/fnafb1/docs/fnafb_en.md

 ### Where do I get a YAML file?

-you can customize your options by visiting the [Five Nights at Fuckboy's Options Page](/games/Five%20Nights%20at%20Fuckboy%27s/player-options).
+You can customize your options by visiting the [Five Nights at Fuckboy's Options Page](/games/Five%20Nights%20at%20Fuckboy%27s/player-options).

 ### Connect to the MultiServer